 Learn the fundamentals of therapeutic massage.
-Using the application of oils, you will be able to gain an insight into how massage can alleviate stress, and promote relaxation and healing through touch.
-An excellent introduction for those of you wishing to develop a new skill or follow on to our accredited courses.
+Gain an insight into how massage can alleviate stress and promote relaxation and healing through touch and the application of oils.
+An excellent introduction for those of you wishing to develop a new skill as well as for students who wish to continue to one of our accredited courses.

 What will we cover?

 This course will introduce you to the therapeutic benefits of massage, the value of touch and client handling.
 Other topics will include:

 - Massage oils

 - The benefits of the massage strokes to include effleurage, petrissage, percussion and friction movements.

 By the end of this course you should be able to...